tsumarios/blog/_posts/2022-09-11-thm-convert-my-video.md

 ## Privilege Escalation

-In order to get the root flag we have to elevate our privileges.
+To get the root flag we have to elevate our privileges.
 If we go back to the directories enumeration step, we had found the `/tmp`.
 By looking inside it, we can discover a script called `clean.sh`:

 ```sh
 www-data@dmv:/var/www/html$ cat tmp/clean.sh
 rm -rf downloads
 ```

 It could be a cron job, as the aim of the script would suggest.
-We can investigate about it by using [pspy](https://github.com/DominicBreuker/pspy).
+We can investigate it by using [pspy](https://github.com/DominicBreuker/pspy).
 So let's upload it to the remote machine and execute it:

 ```sh
 www-data@dmv:/var/www/html$ ./pspy64s